• Skip to primary navigation

 There is so much history along this route, spanning cultures across millenia, and it simply wouldn't do it justice to bury it here at the end of an already lengthy post.
 You can read all about it in our post, 50 Miles on the Natchez Trace Parkway.

-➣ Return to Memphis: Fill up your gas tank and grab a snack in one of the towns along Highway 72.
+Fill up your gas tank and grab a snack in one of the towns along Highway 72.
 (We stopped in Corinth, Mississippi.)
+The travel time back to Memphis from the Natchez Trace / Hwy 72 interchange is about 2 hours (128 Miles).

 1. To arrive in Tupelo by 9am, plan to hit the road in Memphis about 7:15 am.
 Eat a little something for breakfast before you leave to tide you over.